Vanilla-OS/sdk/docs/contributing.md

   remember to keep the descriptions up-to-date when making changes.
 - **Examples:**\
    Include usage examples to demonstrate how to use different features.

+Please refer to the [Go Doc Comments](https://go.dev/doc/comment) for more information on how to write documentation comments.

 ## Testing Practices